| RFM versus LifeCycle GridsDrilling Down Newsletter #103 8/2009

 considering doing two years.
 It seems as though if I get too

 much larger than that, my results will be too watered down.
+I'm also planning on generating "historical" RF scores by

 filtering my data to reflect the purchases only up to a certain